Cpl Brandon Rumbaugh

 Mission Completed on April 26, 2014!

 Marine Corporal Brandon Rumbaugh was on his second deployment when he lost both of his legs in an IED blast in Helmand Province, Afghanistan on November 29, 2010.
 Just returned to an outpost from a combat patrol with the 1st Battalion, 8th Marines, Cpl Rumbaugh was responding to the scene of an IED blast involving one of his good friends just outside the compound.

 Carrying a stretcher, and rushing with his team to aid the injured Marine, Brandon stepped on a second IED resulting in the traumatic amputations of his right leg at the hip and his left leg below the knee.
 Medically evacuated by helicopter, Cpl Rumbaugh was treated at Camp Bastion before being airlifted to Landstuhl, Germany.
 Next he was transferred to Walter Reed Army Medical Center in Washington, DC in Bethesda, Maryland, spending a total of 18 months receiving treatments and therapies.

-Cpl Rumbaugh is currently his pursuing a college education to obtain his Business Degree at Penn State.
+Cpl Rumbaugh is currently pursuing a college education to obtain his business degree at Penn State.
 He hopes to one day own his own business.
 Brandon enjoys weightlifting, baseball, basketball, and shooting.
 He would like to compete the weightlifting division in the Paralympic Games in the future.